cervoise/linuxprivcheck/README.md

 ## Scripts

-* linuxprivchecker.py: Famous linuxprivchecker.py with updates
+* old-linuxprivchecker.py: Famous linuxprivchecker.py (Python) with updates - I'll not update it anymore.
-* linuxprivchecker3.py: Famous linuxprivchecker.py for Python 3 with updates
+* linuxprivchecker3.py: Famous linuxprivchecker.py, compatible both Python 2 & 3 with updates.

 ## Known issues
-* Python 3 version is not able to find superuser.
-* No real Licence is defined (https://github.com/cervoise/linuxprivcheck/issues/1)
+* No real Licence is defined (https://github.com/cervoise/linuxprivcheck/issues/1).

 ## What if Python is not on the target?

-On Kali (or other Linux) install pyinstaller :
+On Kali (or other Linux) install pyinstaller:

 ```bash
 $ pip install pyinstaller